The Past: A History of Heart at 1160 Grant

 “At first, I wasn't sure if the Huts would work,” Erik says.
 “I thought maybe we would build 10 and then we would move on to some other project.
 But then that wave just started to build and build and the opportunities just seemed to be endless.
 There was just so much community support that was coming out of the woodworks.
 The idea had landed on such fertile ground.”

 That Grant Street building saw CSS expand from a focus on Hut-building and placement to take on organizing and managing a few Hut-centered communities.
-That success led to its position now as a provider of wide-ranging services to more than 14 communities and pioneers in low-barrier client-first services for the unhoused.
+That success led to its position now as a provider of wide-ranging services to 13 communities and pioneers in low-barrier client-first services for the unhoused.

 Erik has precious memories of the early days and “all the heart” that went into building CSS.
-While these days he keeps a respectful distance from the day-to-day operations of CSS, he says the contact he has had shows him that the organization still has “that sense of heart.”
+While not actively immersed in the day-to-day operations of CSS, he says that the organization still has “that sense of heart.”

 And he thinks it’s a good time to move on from the Grant Street building.
 “I think the spirit of the place has served its purpose.”